aczh/gomoku/static/README.md

 NPM commands can be found in `package.json`.

-- `npm build`: builds the project for localhost development.
+- `npm run build`: builds the project for localhost development.
-- `npm watch`: watches for changes, continuously builds for localhost development.
+- `npm run watch`: watches for changes, continuously builds for localhost development.
-- `npm prod`: builds the product targeting the AWS URL, which is specified in `webpack.prod.js`
+- `npm run prod`: builds the product targeting the AWS URL, which is specified in `webpack.prod.js`